-This approach works the best at building high-performance teams, whether blue-collar or white-collar with advanced degrees.
+This approach works best at high-performance building teams, whether blue-collar or white-collar, with advanced degrees.

-I’ve personally implemented this with expected results for both.
-And in so doing, have achieved the respect of C-levels along the way.
+I’ve personally implemented this with the expected results for both.
+And in so doing, I have achieved the respect of C-levels along the way.

 Regarding supervisor expectations, consider the following experiment.

-The gist of the experiment is in a real-world welding class, 5 names on the class roster were chosen at random.
-The instructor was told those 5 students had a high aptitude for welding.
+The gist of the experiment is in a real-world welding class, five names on the class roster were chosen at random.
+The instructor was told those five students had a high aptitude for welding.
 In reality, those names were simply the output of a randomizing tool.

-At the end of the class, the students were asked to rate themselves, and without exception, each student singled out these 5 students as those they most preferred to work and be with.
+At the end of the class, the students were asked to rate themselves, and without exception, each student singled out these five students as those they most preferred to work and be with.

-The only independent variable was the instructor’s expectation.
+The only independent variable was the instructor’s expectations.
 When the instructor was told the nature of the experiment, he was shocked.
 He truly believed he had acted the same to all the students.
-But somehow his expectation transferred to the entire class.
+But somehow, his expectation transferred to the entire class.

 Simply put, we are “wired” with this tendency.
 When we think about how susceptible we are to performing or behaving in accordance with the expectations of others (such as how we are treated), especially those in positions of power over us, we can understand how true the adage, the hand that rocks the cradle (and corollary teachers and supervisors), rule the world.

 If you have ideas about your style of management that might be helpful to readers, share them in the comments section below.
 Thanks!